-- 2,381 parking spaces, with 65+ additional spaces to be added for the public in the next phase - One-mile waterfront esplanade, including bike path (predominately complete) - Access to Glen Cove's Ferry Terminal (complete)
+- One-mile waterfront esplanade, including bike path (predominantly complete) - Access to Glen Cove's Ferry Terminal (complete)

 Other Nassau County Studies and Investments

 - Shore Road Streetscape Improvements This project is underway, spanning from the Village of Sea Cliff into Glen Cove, with the key objective to calm traffic in order to make this roadway safer for all users.
 It includes a bike lane and streetscape, sidewalk enhancements, and a number of targeted traffic calming interventions (i.e., road diet interventions, the addition of speed monitors, and stop signs and lights). - Glen Cove Avenue traffic signal and intersection upgrades While most Glen Cove Avenue signal enhancements are within Sea Cliff, a number of intersections are in Glen Cove.
 This is a revolving program to rebuild traffic signals, upgrade intersection equipment (e.g., pedestrian crossing signals), and ensure ADA compliance.